 After Call Work (aka ACW) refers to the period of time immediately after completing the contact with a customer but where more work is required to finalise the transaction (e.g. entering details into a database such as comments about the conversation, order details, follow up actions etc).

-After Call Work forms a key part of Average Handling Time, a very common metric used in call centres.
+After Call Work forms a key part of Average Handling Time, a very common metric used in call centres that also forms the basis for using an Erlang C Calculator to determine how many call centre agents you need to answer the calls.

 Is the After Call Work metric important?